 Outside crops include 50,000 early chrysanthemums of the main disbudding varieties.
 Earlier in the year a substantial chrysanthemum cutting trade is done, chiefly of early varieties.

 Reasons for the success of this venture are many, but perhaps the main one is that it is essentially a family concern headed by Mr William Moore, who chiefly looks after the shop assisted by his wife, with the glasshouses and flowers under the control of his son, Mr Milton Moore, while the other son, Mr Norman Moore, has charge of a separate rose nursery not far away.

 The centre is open six days a week and sometimes for part of Sundays, staffed chiefly by the family who give a personal and friendly service.

-An aquatic centre opened in 1981 and a landscape business took over some of the land at the bottom of the premises.
-As the site editor I still remember walking through the aquatic centre as a youngster fascinated by the bubbling fish tanks.
+An aquatic centre opened in 1981 and a landscaping business took over some of the land at the bottom of the premises.
+As the site’s editor, I still remember buying sweets from the garden centre and walking through the aquatic centre as a youngster fascinated by the bubbling fish tanks.

 Milton left the business around 1983 and from then on the garden centre carried on under Norman’s ex-wife.
-Planning application for 96 houses was granted to Persimmon for the site in 1994 and the houses built soon after.
-And that may have been the end of a garden centre in Eye except Van Hague opened on the £20 million Peterborough Garden Park development in spring 2010.
+A planning application for 96 houses was granted to Persimmon for the site in 1994 and the houses were built soon after.
+And that may have been the end of a garden centre in the parish of Eye except Van Hague opened on the £20 million Peterborough Garden Park development in spring 2010.